 The church is evocative, with a suffused light filling its round shape, and the altar in the centre makes it exceptionally welcoming.

-This is probably my favourite religious site in the whole of the city.
+This is probably my favourite religious site in the whole of the city and this is why it makes my list of Rome’s hidden gems.

 You can find more info about this complex and Santa Costanza in particular here.